-- 5.15 As described in Chapter 3, non-physical disturbance such as noise, vibration and light pollution could affect the qualifying grey seal of the SAC although the qualifying habitats and plants would not be affected in this way.
-No development is allocated within the boundaries of the SAC through the Local Plan, although as described above, Policy 30: Renewable and low carbon infrastructure could potentially result in renewable energy development proposals in any part of the Borough.
+- 5.16 As described in Chapter 3, non-physical disturbance such as noise, vibration and light pollution could affect the qualifying grey seal of the SAC although the qualifying habitats and plants would not be affected in this way.
+No development is allocated within the boundaries of the SAC through the Local Plan, although as described above, Policy 30: Renewable and Low Carbon Infrastructure could in theory result in renewable energy development proposals in any part of the Borough.
 Therefore, the potential for non-physical disturbance to affect the SAC was identified in the screening matrix if development resulting from the policy was to come forward in that area.
-Policy 30 intends to deliver 75MW of installed grid-connected renewable, specifically referring to wind energy and hydropower, which could affect the SAC through noise, vibration or light pollution particularly during the construction phase but also throughout the life of the development. - 5.16 In addition, if any type of development were to occur outside of the SAC but within close proximity there could be impacts on the qualifying grey seal as a result of non-physical disturbance.
-There are a number of housing and employment site allocations within very close proximity of the SAC, in particular ELR005 which is a large employment allocation immediately adjacent to the SAC and housing allocations HOU034, HOU042, HOU057, HOU143 and HOU316 which are within 500m of the SAC.
-The locations of the allocated residential and employment sites are shown in Figures 5.1 and 5.2 at the end of this chapter.
-However, these sites are mainly surrounded by existing development which will minimise the potential for non-physical disturbance at the SAC, as described in Table 5.1 below.
+Policy 30 intends to deliver 75MW of installed grid-connected renewable, specifically referring to wind energy and hydropower, which could affect the SAC through noise, vibration or light pollution particularly during the construction phase but also throughout the life of the development.
+However, as noted above, the supporting text to Policy 30 states that opportunities for onshore wind energy development are considered to be limited and that renewable energy capacity is most likely to be increased through further solar farm development. - 5.17 In addition, if any type of development were to occur outside of the SAC but within very close proximity there could be impacts on the qualifying grey seal as a result of non-physical disturbance.
+There are a number of housing and employment site allocations within very close proximity of the SAC, in particular ELR005 which is a large employment allocation immediately adjacent to the SAC and housing allocations HOU034, HOU042, HOU057 and HOU316 which are within 500m of the SAC.
+The locations of the allocated residential and employment sites are shown in Figures 5.1 and 5.2 overleaf.
+However, these sites are mainly surrounded by existing development which will minimise the potential for non-physical disturbance at the SAC, as described in Table 5.1.